 Cicadas can be very loud, especially when there are large numbers of them in a single space.
 Their song can reach as high as 100 decibels.
 That’s about as loud as a motorcycle!
 They also aren’t the prettiest creatures.
 They have big red eyes and large brownish-orange wings, which can be scary for children who aren’t insect-lovers.

 But there is also good news about these buzzy friends: they are harmless.
 These insects don’t bite or sting.
 They are, however, clumsy fliers and may land on you or your child, which could cause some panic or anxiety.

-To help explain and prepare children for the presence of cicadas through the first part of this summer, Celia Schloemer from the University of Cincinnati Center for Excellence in Developmental Disabilities created a social narrative.
-If utilized correctly, this resource can be handy for parents as the cicadas arrive and for future cicada appearances.
+To help explain and prepare children for the presence of cicadas through the first part of this summer, Celia Schloemer from the University of Cincinnati Center for Excellence in Developmental Disabilities (UCCEDD) created a social narrative.
+When used correctly, this resource can be handy for parents as the cicadas arrive and for future cicada appearances.

 The Power of Social Narratives